 A relatively new option for investing money in real estate is going for crowdfunding.
 It is a simple way of investing in real estate.
 You will find some most popular crowdfunding websites that invest directly in real estate.
 It allows investors to have a diversified portfolio across many properties.

 P2P lending enables individuals to obtain loans from other individuals.
 It connects borrowers directly to the investors and thus bridging the gap of middlemen.
 P2P is an alternative method for financing.
 It is meant for those investors who want to get a better return on their cash savings.

 - Is there any provision to do real estate investing with no money?
 This question seems to be common in networking sites.
 And the answer to this question is positive.
 This is the biggest advantage to go for real estate investment.
 As the investors need not operate or finance properties.
 They offer a very low-cost way to invest in the real estate market.
 You can invest as little you can at the entry level.

 - Another advantage is the benefit of getting higher than an average dividend.
 In indirect investment, it is the law to pay investors 90% of taxable income to shareholders and it’s not usual to get 5% of dividend-yielding.
 It has the potential for capital appreciation as the value of assets increases with time.

 - Another advantage is the liquidity of the asset.
-It allows you to exchange the shares or sell easily and quickly.
-You can convert it into cash in emergency time.
+It allows you to exchange shares or sell easily and quickly.
+You can convert it into cash in emergency times.